 Intermediate summary

-In the earlier chapters of the book, I created the infrastructure for the neglected area of research on human behavior in legal theory and practice – behavioral ethics.
-I have argued that peoples’ inability to fully capture the social, legal and moral meaning of their behavior challenges the main ideas behind both legal liability as well as legal enforcement.
-As suggested in the introduction to this book and throughout many of its chapters, the main challenge regulators and policy makers with interest in enforcement face is related to the variation in people’s cognition and motivation toward the law.
-While in a world with only calculative individuals the set of tools, as well as the predictions about human behavior are relatively clear.
-The increased complication by the good people approach is not just that this new view of people is based on a more complex view of people.
-It is also because this new model doesn’t replace the traditional model, but rather increase the number of agency models legal policy makers need to deal with simultaneously.
-The bad/calculated people are not about to disappear, they are just seen now as an one out of at least three types of people, whose wrong doing should be regulated both ex-ante as well as ex-post.
-In this chapter we will outline some of the effects of the new law on so any attempt need to take them into account have to accounted for the main three types we discussed in the book the traditional “calculated” wrong doers, the genuinely moral individuals whose wrong doing is based on a blind spot as well as to the most challenging group of “situational” wrong-dowers who use various social and situational cues to justify unethicality.
-While clearly, even having used a taxonomy of three types of people, we recognize that in fact the variation between people is far greater as discussed in chapter __ that focuses on individual differences.
-However, it is important for the research on good people to recognize that there is more than one type of good people.
+In this book, I created the infrastructure for the neglected area of research on human behavior in legal theory and practice – behavioral ethics.
+People’s inability to fully capture the social, legal, and moral meaning of their behavior and the variation in people’s cognition and motivation toward the law challenge the main ideas behind both legal liability and legal enforcement.
+In a world that assumes there are only calculative individuals, the set of tools and the predictions about human behavior are relatively clear-cut.
+Yet the good people typology introduces complications and complexity.
+It does not replace the traditional model, but increases the number of models that legal policy makers need to deal with simultaneously.

-More specifically it is important to recognize that what seems to be the broadest group of "good people" might be defined as good people for the their lack of calculation, but might still be somewhat aware to their wrongdoing.
-Indeed, a closer look at the nature of the good people, as discussed in both chapter 2 and 5 (individual differences) …. suggest that many of the mechanisms which people use, do carry some awareness to the process through which justify unethicality.
-The variation is both with regard to the awareness to wrong doing as well as to the mechanisms people employ in order to allow themselves to break the law while still feeling that they are normative individuals, complicates even further the ability to regulate “good people” as it basically suggest that for a proportion of the good people, some of the traditional forms of interventions which assume awareness might work.
+This book’s basic premise is that there are three types of people: the traditional “calculated” wrongdoers; the genuinely moral individuals whose wrongdoing is based on a blind spot; and the most challenging group of “situational” wrongdoers, those who use various social and situational cues to justify unethicality.
+The bad/calculated people are not about to disappear, but are just one of at least three types of people whose wrong doing should be regulated both ex-ante as well as ex-post.
+We also know that there are individual differences and variation within each group, as discussed in Chapter _.
+Complicating the situation further is that many in the largest group of "good people" might still be somewhat aware of their wrongdoing.
+As shown in Chapters 2 and 5 many of the cognitive mechanisms that people use make them somewhat of the processes through which they justify unethicality.
+The variation both in the level of awareness of wrong doing and mechanisms used to allow people to break the law while still feeling that they are normative individuals makes it even more difficult to regulate “good people.”